 However, this is not the case across the globe.

 While Asian, Latin, African, and Middle Eastern hotels enjoy cheap labour, those in Europe and the Americas are paying a premium in wages.

 High profit margins are key strengths for the following sub-sectors of the hotel industry.

 - Luxury hotels and resorts

 Weaknesses of the Hotel industry

 Now, this is a crucial part of the SWOT analysis of the hotel industry.
-After all, mastering the weaknesses is what that gives hotels the competitive edge.
+After all, mastering their weaknesses is what gives hotels a competitive edge.